activa-prefapp/oam-applications/applications/aws-load-balancer-controller/README.md

 kubectl logs -f -n kube-system -l app.kubernetes.io/name=aws-load-balancer-controller
 ```

+## Deploy a sample application

+Once everything is deployed correctly, you can follow the [aws documentation](https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html) and deploy the sample application.

 ## Uninstall

 You can undo the changes and remove the application deployment with the following command: